ggravlingen/pypmanager/README.md

 I have provided a few data sources built-in.
 Configuration is done by appending `config/market_data.yaml` with the securities you want to download data for.

+When the configuration file is updated, you can simply type `python -m pypmanager -l` to download all data.

 ### Running the library

 In `VSCode`, click the `Run and debug` option.
 Press play next to `Python: FastAPI`.
 Navigate to http://localhost:8001/ in your browser.